edfloreshz/blog.edfloreshz.dev/content/posts/rust/datatypes.md

 author: "Eduardo Flores"
 cover: /images/articles/rust/datatypes/header.png
 date: 2020-09-25
+description: "In this article, we'll be discussing the various data types in Rust."
 ---

 In this article, we'll be discussing the various data types in Rust.